Velocidex/velociraptor-docs/content/knowledge_base/tips/huntlabel.md

 Sometimes it is useful to label clients from a hunt.

-For the following example, I will label a client with results from the Windows.Carving.CobaltStrike artifact.
-We are lookin to label machine detected with CobaltStrike beacons.
+For the following example, I will label all machines with rows from the Windows.Carving.CobaltStrike artifact with a label "CobaltStrike".

 ```vql
 SELECT ClientId,Fqdn,Rule,